State Theatre (Kalamazoo, Michigan): Design and construction

 The theatre was designed by John Eberson, a renowned theatre architect out of Chicago, who was known for his style of atmospheric theatres.
 For the Kalamazoo State he employed a Spanish theme.
 Originally the State seated 1,300 people with the interior reflecting a beautiful Spanish courtyard.
 The ceiling is painted dark blue with twinkling electric stars, and moving clouds which are projected across it to create an outdoor atmosphere.
 The auditorium, lobby, and mezzanine are decorated in a Mediterranean color scheme with pottery, furniture, wrought iron, statues, and paintings.
 Outside they utilize buff-colored tapestry, brick, and ornate terra-cotta accents.

 Barton Theatre Organ

 The State is home to its original Barton theatre organ, which accompanied silent pictures from 1927 to 1937.
-The introduction of "talkies" ended the use of the organ until 1950, but by 1961 it was fully restored and put back into service.
+The introduction oftalkies ended the use of the organ until 1950, but by 1961 it was fully restored and put back into service.
 The organ is still used for special presentations, but its condition is noted by the American Theatre Organ Society as "in need of restoration."

-Theatre organs were a unique combination of multiple instruments and sound effects.
-These intriguing machines greatly varied in size and complexity ranging from two manuals and six ranks to four or five manuals and more than fifty or sixty ranks.

 Silent films always had musical accompaniment.
 In the large picture palaces, such as those in Chicago and Detroit, they would typically have a live orchestra.
 The smaller palaces, such as the Kalamazoo State Theatre, would have had a chamber group or pipe organ.
 This was a great improvement from the small town and second run houses which would typically only offer a piano player.